 The president is the head of state, head of the U.S. government and the commander-in-chief of the U.S. military.

 The vice president not only supports the president, but also acts as the presiding officer of the senate.

 The Cabinet members are nominated by the president and must be approved by the Senate (with at least 51 votes).
-They serve as advisors and heads of various departments and agencies.
+They serve as the president's advisors and heads of various departments and agencies.

 Judicial - Evaluates Laws

 The judicial branch of government is made up of the court system.